Skip to contents

 Contribution

-The goal of the analysis is really to determine which observations contribute to the estimation and which do not.
-The approach chosen to do so here is to identify observations with low weight that can be dropped without affecting the point estimate and standard errors by more than a given proportion.
+We now may wonder which observations contribute to the estimation and which do not.
+To do so, the present package identifies observations with low weight that can be dropped without affecting the point estimate and standard errors by more than a given proportion.

 idid_viz_drop_change(